-Blessed with slick skills, pace to burn and a brilliant understanding of the game Domingo Miotti is one of rugby's brightest prospects.
+Domingo Miotti is an Argentine rugby union player known for his exceptional skills, pace, and rugby intelligence.
+With a brilliant understanding of the game, Miotti is considered one of rugby's brightest prospects.

 Miotti rose to prominence during the 2016 World Under-20s Championship, where he showcased his tactical control and accurate kicking, helping the Pumitas achieve their best-ever finish at the time, securing third place.
 Unfortunately, his early career faced roadblocks when he suffered a ruptured cruciate ligament, sidelining him for nine months.

 After recovering from his injury, Miotti patiently waited for his opportunity and earned a place in the Jaguares' pre-season squad leading up to the 2019 season.
 Despite stiff competition, he made his mark in round 8 of Super Rugby.
 In a remarkable debut, he came off the bench and almost single-handedly secured a victory for the Jaguares with two tries and a conversion in three minutes.
 This performance led to further opportunities, including a role in the Jaguares' first-ever Super Rugby Final in 2019.

 Miotti made his international debut for Argentina in the 2020 Tri Nations, coming off the bench in a draw against Australia.
 He has represented Argentina at the 'A' and U20 levels, as well as participating in the 2016 World Rugby 7s Series.